thegetty/inventories-and-surveys/content/part-1/chapter-3.md

 QA/QC may include activities such as data editors regularly checking the quality of additions and edits to data and flagging issues needing correction, possibly including checking mapped locations for accuracy and precision.
 Another quality control example is DBAs running automated validation tests to evaluate data with respect to the established rules or standards and then flagging issues for correction.

-### How Will the Inventory Program Address External Engagement, Community Outreach, and Public Participation?
+### How Will the Inventory Program Address External Engagement, Community Outreach, and Public Participation? {#external-engagement-outreach-participation}

 As discussed in chapter 2, for inventory programs of public heritage agencies, engagement with external organizations and stakeholders, including the general public, is a key and ongoing activity (see **External Engagement, Community Outreach, and Public Participation**).
 This is often also the case in certain ways for heritage NGOs.
 Those working within an inventory program may wish to determine the nature of those engagements, some of which may be determined by the legal or administrative context within which they are operating.
 The following are related considerations: